Locating Places on the Earth Class 6 Question Answer Social Science Chapter 1

 Question 7.

-Mark the following statements as true or false; explain your answers in a sentence or two.
+Mark the following statements as true or false; explain your answers with a sentence or two.

 Answer: